maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To introduce the concept of soil-free urban agriculture by painting a vivid picture of the striking rooftop farm in Paris, describing what is growing and how."
+"To help learners _discover_ the Parisian rooftop farm through a visual journey, _describing the sense of surprise_ at seeing plants grow without soil."

 **Target Vocabulary:**
-"This video covers the foundational descriptions of the farm and its produce."
+"This video introduces the setting, the initial description of the farm, and its produce."

 1.  **agriculture**
 2.  **striking**